Under the Free and Essentials Plans, Escalation options do not include:

 Click each rule to expand and edit the configuration of the escalation, such as the action being taken on the alert, time after which an action needs to be taken, and who needs to be notified.
 Each rule is added and configured via the drop-down menus and entry fields as shown above.

-Click Save to save each rule individually, Add Rule to add an entirely new rule, and Update to update any changes made.
+Click Add to save each rule individually, Add Rule to add an entirely new rule, and Update to update any changes made.

 Escalations also have an option of "repeating", as shown with the toggle switch (pictured above and below).
 With this option, when the time for the last escalation rule passes, the escalation policy is restarted after the time for repeating (if one is specified) passes.

-If the option to "Revert acknowledge and seen states back on each repeat turn" is selected, all states of the alert that prevent a responder from being notified are reverted while an escalation is repeating and the alert is still open.
-In other words, even if the alert is acknowledged or a responder from an escalation has seen the details of the alert via any of the Opsgenie apps, the responder of the escalation rules are notified on the next repeat turn.
+If the option to "Revert acknowledge and seen states back on each repeat turn" is selected, all states of the alert that prevent a recipient from being notified are reverted while an escalation is repeating and the alert is still open.
+In other words, even if the alert is acknowledged or a recipient from an escalation has seen the details of the alert via any of the Opsgenie apps, the recipients of the escalation rules are notified on the next repeat turn.

 If the option to "If escalation repeats are completed, close the alert automatically" is selected, the escalation automatically closes the alert after the repeats are completed (even if the alert is acknowledged).